-Do I Want to Be an Emergency Medical Technologist?
+Should I Become an Emergency Medical Technologist?

-|Degree Level||None required, associate's degree can be helpful|
+|Degree Level||None; associate's degree can be helpful|

-|Certification and Licensure||Required; certification via the National Registry of Emergency Medical Technicians, license requirements vary by state|
+|Certification and Licensure||Required certification via the National Registry of Emergency Medical Technicians; licensure varies by state|

-|Experience||Each EMT level requires a minimum amount of experience|
+|Experience||Each EMT level requires a minimum of experience|

 Step 1: Complete EMT-Basic Training